dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 The fact is simple: LinkedIn is not ready for the future of work.
 With its profoundly broken system, it encourages the existing system which makes people miserable, bored, and exhausted from engaging in "professional" networking.

 It's purpose is supposed to be: "connect the world's professionals to make them productive and successful."

-Unfortunately, it fails on this on many fronts.

-With canned responses to people's career milestones, a constant "What's New" section which is not customized, and is a slightly remixed version of CNN to create panic, fear of missing out, or something else, LinkedIn fails as a feed.

-Not to mention the spam.
-The spam is constantly there, and it definitely sucks.
-The networks don't make sense, like they do on Twitter.

-Undoubtedly, there is some value in it.

 > LinkedIn is genuinely not ready for employees of tomorrow, the future of work, or the economy of tomorrow.